All real living is meeting, all real meeting is tango

 Why does Tango need queering?

 Queer tango is about dancing Argentine tango in different ways.
-At its most simple, it is about dancing both roles and rejecting traditional gender stereotypes.
+At its most simple, it is about dancing all roles and rejecting traditional gender stereotypes.
 What happens beyond that is up to the dancers.
 There is a place in queer tango for everyone.

 To queer something is to reinterpret it, to question the traditional rules and patterns that currently exist.
 ‘Queer’ also explicitly references gender and sexuality, and hopefully speaks particularly to people who might feel excluded by tango’s more traditional gender roles.
 These meanings are both important in the context of Queer Tango.